python-boltons/cc-python/README.md

 git push -u origin master
 ```

-Now that we have pushed some code, we can cleanup our new repository a bit:
+Now that we have pushed some code to it, we can cleanup our new repository a
+bit:

 * Add a description and tag the repository with relevant topics (at the very
   least, tag the repo with the [python][9] and [cc-python][8] topics) by